SianDonchev/Package_Installation_task/README.md

 A console application which lets the user inputs names of packages with dependencies between them and gives a possible order for their installation.

-The format of the input is: Firstly, the application expects a number corresponding to the number of lines to be enterd.
+The format of the input is: Firstly, the application expects a number corresponding to the number of lines to be entered.
 Secondly, each line expects the name of the package in a string format, followed by the name of the packages it depends on.

 Example for input: